 Do foster children require their own bedroom?

 Not necessarily.
 There are bedroom guidelines that we discuss with each family regarding who can share a room.

 It is possible.
 The primary goal of foster care is reunification.
 If reunification is not an option, placing agencies can be considered as an adoptive resource if they choose.

 Can the foster child go on vacation with my foster family?

 Yes, it is encouraged to include foster children in all family activities.
 Depending on the destination and length of vacation, the resource parents will work with their LSS social worker to complete the necessary documentation and seek approval from the placing agency.

 What is the first step in becoming a resource parent in South Dakota?

 The first step is to contact us.
-We encourage anyone interested in becoming a resource family to schedule an initial meeting to visit with our highly qualified and experienced foster care professionals.
-The LSS team can provide the information necessary to help families make a decision that is right for them.
+We encourage anyone interested in becoming a resource family to schedule an initial meeting with our highly qualified and experienced foster care professionals.
+The LSS team provides the information to help families make a decision that is right for them.
 We invite you to inquire about being a foster parent to take that next step.